Ashok0/EnderalVREssentials-Nightly/README.md

 - Place above all other texture/mesh mods to avoid SMIM conflicts.
 - Remove \meshes\architecture\farmhouse\farmhousewindmill, \meshes\architecture\solitude\swindmill.nif, and \meshes\architecture\solitude\swindmillrotor.nif to revert windmills back to vanilla which arguably look better in VR.
 - Remove ESP file.

+[**High Poly Project v5.3**](https://www.nexusmods.com/skyrimspecialedition/mods/12029?tab=files): An on going process to improve the models of the game with more polygons, UV edits or just replace them all together.
+SMIM was the inspiration and the lack of similar mods led me to make this.
+- Should be installed with a Custom Install.
+Skip "Farmhouse Stone Walls" and "Wine Bottles" as these are better replaced by seperate mods.
+- Delete ESP file.
+- If you experience purple texture glitches, re-install the mod and untick "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves".
+These at a minimum were incompatible with Enderal VR when using HPP v4.95.
+Untested with v5.x.

 [**Noble Skyrim FULL PACK Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
 Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.
 - Recommend placing before other texture packs; Remove "whroughgroundmud.dds".